noir-lang/noir/docs/docs/concepts/advanced/contract_creation.md

 - :question: Why does CREATE2 include a deployerAddress?
 - :exclamation: So that contracts can deploy contracts to deterministic addresses.
 Original goal was to enable pre-funding contracts before they were deployed.
 Not v. relevant for us though
 - `salt` gives the deployer some 'choice' over the eventual contract address; they can loop through salts until they find an address they like.
-- `funtionTreeRoot` is like the bytecode without constructors or constructor arguments.
+- `functionTreeRoot` is like the bytecode without constructors or constructor arguments.
 This allows people to validate the functions of the contract.
 - `constructorHash = hash(privateConstructorPublicInputsHash, publicConstructorPublicInputsHash, privateConstructorVKHash, publicConstructorVKHash)` - this allows people to validate the initial states of the contract.
 (Note: this is similar to how the `bytecode` in create2 includes an encoding of the constructor arguments).

 To prevent duplicate contract addresses existing, a 'nullifier' is submitted when each new contract is deployed. `newContractAddressNullifier = hash(newContractAddress)`.